Doctor insights on:

 Pain is subjective: Some people are very tolerant of pain from surgery and some are very pain sensitive.
 Some do great with pain control, some have a very difficult time getting a medication that controls their pain and does not make them nauseous.
 Most isolated mcl tears are not surgically repaired and heal with bracing.
 Pain associated with the repair really depends on the technique used on the repair. ...Read more

 - Talk to a doctor live online for free

 - How to repair a torn meniscus without surgery?

-- Rotator cuff repair
+- Arthroscopic rotator cuff repair surgery

 - How to know if you have a torn rotator cuff?

 - Talk to a orthopedic surgeon online for free